UEFA Euro 1996: Group matches

 The hosts, England, drew 1–1 with Switzerland in the opening match of Group A when Alan Shearer's 23rd-minute goal was cancelled out by a late Kubilay Türkyilmaz penalty kick.
 England defeated rivals Scotland 2–0 in their next game, and then produced one of their finest performances ever with a 4–1 win over the Netherlands.
-Patrick Kluivert's late goal for the Netherlands secured his team second place in the group and ensured that Scotland would exit another major competition on tie-breaking criteria.
+Patrick Kluivert's late goal for the Netherlands secured his team second place in the group and ensured that Scotland would exit another major competition on goals scored.

 Group B had Western European France and Spain, along with Balkan World Cup participants Romania and Bulgaria.
 France and Spain dominated the group, with France avenging Bulgaria for the 1994 qualification debacle, and World Cup quarter-finalists Romania going home, with no points and only one goal scored.

 Groups C and D saw the Czech Republic and Croatia, whose national teams had only recently come into existence, qualify for the knockout stage.
 The Czechs lost to Germany, the eventual group winners, in their opener, but then defeated Italy and drew with Russia.
 Italy's defeat meant they had to beat Germany in their final game to progress, but the World Cup finalists could only manage a 0–0 draw and were eliminated.
 In Group D, Croatia qualified for the quarter-finals, with wins over Turkey (1–0) and Denmark (3–0).
 The loss to the Croats ultimately sent the Danes, the surprise champions of 1992, home.
 Turkey became the first team since the introduction of a group stage to be eliminated without gaining a point or scoring a goal.

 The other three quarter-finalists were Portugal (whose "Golden Generation" was competing at its first major tournament), Spain, and a France team featuring a young Zinedine Zidane.